mizztgc/infinitas-for-linux/README.md

 Be sure to check out the [wiki](https://github.com/mizztgc/infinitas-for-linux/wiki) for some helpful information

 ## NOTICE FOR FLATPAK USERS:
-Support for the Flatpak build of Wine is temporarily disabled until I can discover why installing the base game fails most of the time, and why Bash thinks the variable for the Wine executable is one whole command.
-In the meantime, you are urged to use a native build of Wine from your distro's package manager, _as long as it's Wine 9.0 or later (you can check by running `wine --version`)_
+Flatpak is not supported until I (or someone else) can figure out how to make this script play well with it.
+In the meantime, your only choice of playing beatmania IIDX INFINITAS on Linux would be to install Wine from your distro's package manager, or use a custom build, both of which must be >=9.0 or later.

 ## DISCLAIMER: